NetworkGestalt/Gaza-Debris-Emissions/README.md

   ao68.
 (2022, May 18).
 GlobalMLBuildingFootprintsTest.
 GitHub.
   [https://github.com/ao68/GlobalMLBuildingFootprintsTest](https://github.com/ao68/GlobalMLBuildingFootprintsTest)

 _External datasets are subject to their original licenses.
 Users are responsible for complying with the terms of use for each dataset.
-A full list of references and data sources is provided in the report._
+A full list of references and data sources is provided in the paper._

 **Funding Statement:** This research was undertaken as part of the Military Climate Emissions Mapping project supported with an Impact Grant from the University of Edinburgh Business School.